Getting started

 Instructor (in consultation with the academic department)

-• Submit a USask Bookstore textbook requisition
+• Submits a USask Bookstore textbook requisition

-• Instruct the class throughout the term
+• Instructs the class throughout the term

-• Administer/invigilate assignments and assessments
+• Administers/invigilates assignments and assessments

 • Grading and grade submission